South African Institute of Intellectual Property Law © 2019

 3 Communications and Archive

-(a) Subject to the provisions of paragraphs 15 and 22(2) of the Regulations, except where otherwise agreed beforehand with the SAIIPL, any submission that may or is required to be made to a Provider or to an Adjudicator may be made:
+(a) Subject to the provisions of paragraphs 15 and 22(2), except where otherwise agreed beforehand with the SAIIPL, any submission that may or is required to be made to a Provider or to an Adjudicator may be made:

 (i) by fax transmission using the fax number specified by the SAIIPL;